 Figure out what social media would be best for your clients and start sharing!

 I always tell my clients, that as business owners, we cannot physically do it all.
 Since we only have 24 hrs in a day, we can’t be on ALL social media – Twitter, Facebook, TikTok, Instagram, Youtube, Snapchat, Linked In, and much more.
-So choose wisely and encourage engagement, share your message, your goals, and products!
+Therefore take a little time and think about your target market, and where would they be looking for you.
+Choose wisely and encourage engagement, share your message, your goals, and products!

 2. Email your friends and family.

 Yes.
 I said it.
 Email your uncle, aunt, and even long-lost cousin.
-This will not only help you tailor your message but also build confidence to reach out and hear the NO, thank you or YES, I didn’t know you do that now!
+This will not only help you tailor your message, and see what will work best, but also build confidence to reach out and hear the NO, thank you or YES, I didn’t know you do that now!
 You can ask them for purchase but also you can ask them to share on their social media, and pass your number to their friends.

 3. Join a meetup or networking group.